Europe is such a rich tapestry, so many cultures so many tastes,so many places and people to get to know.

 Five years ago we visited Montenegro and fell in love with its beautiful coast and majestic highlands.

-I hope some of the ideas, the places, the food and the people I write about will make you consider the Balkans as a destination.
+My hope is that some of the ideas, the places, the food and the people I write about here may lead you to consider the Balkans for your next trip.

 If you have questions – bang them down in the comments section and I will do my best to answer them.